Lugsail lag windows for estimating time-average covariance matrices: Spectral variance estimators

-That is, the lugsail SV estimator, $\dot{\Sigma}_{k,L}$, can be obtained as a linear combination of SV estimators.
-By \eqref{eq:sv.linear}, lugsail SV estimators retain consistency from the original SV estimators.
-Sufficient conditions for strong consistency can be found in \cite{deJong:2000} for applications in econometrics and in \cite{vats:fleg:jones:2018} for time-average covariance matrix estimation. \begin{theorem} The lugsail SV estimator $\dot{\Sigma}_{k,L}$ inherits (strong) consistency from $\dot{\Sigma}_{k,b}$. \end{theorem} Illustrating the positive first-order bias of lugsail lag windows requires additional notation.
+That is, the lugsail SV estimator, $\dot{\Sigma}_{k,L}$, is a linear combination of SV estimators.
+By \eqref{eq:sv.linear} and since $c_n \to c$ as $n \to \infty$, lugsail SV estimators retain consistency from the original SV estimators.
+Sufficient conditions for strong consistency can be found in \cite{deJong:2000} for applications in econometrics and in \cite{vats:fleg:jones:2018} for time-average covariance matrix estimation. \begin{theorem} The lugsail SV estimator $\dot{\Sigma}_{k,L}$ inherits (strong) consistency from $\dot{\Sigma}_{k,b}$. \end{theorem} Studying the bias of $\dot{\Sigma}_{k,L}$ requires additional notation.
 For $q \geq 1$, a key object is

 Let $\Gamma:= \Gamma^{(1)}$ and denote the $ij$th element of $\Sigma$, $\dot{\Sigma}_{k,b}$, and $\Gamma^{(q)}$ as $\Sigma_{ij}$, $\dot{\Sigma}_{k,b}^{ij}$, and $\Gamma_{ij}^{(q)}$, respectively.

 \begin{theorem} Let $\E\|Y_1\|^{4 + \delta} < \infty$ for some $\delta > 0$ and let $k(x)$ be continuous and uniformly bounded.
 Further, let Assumption~\ref{ass:alpha_mixing} hold for $q$ such that